 I’m usually much more present in this space.
 A lot has been happening; a lot more is due to happen soon, and ongoing.
 The novel currently going by, The Pen was picked up by Rachel Kahan at William Morrow (an imprint of HarperCollins.)
 I’m ridiculously happy and a little starstruck.
 I’ve been around the block a few times, but this is a new block with new people, and I imagine a new experience.
 Time will tell, and then I’ll tell you.

 In a couple of weeks, I’m off to Europe with my parents, my brothers and their spouses.
 And Frankie D, of course.
 When I get home, edits from my editor will be waiting for me, so that’s actually something to look forward to leaving Rome for.
 Heroically Lost is nearly finished, first draft.
 Beloved Agent Janna will be sending feedback on our second round for Entangled soonish, and another new story with another new set of characters is already banging at my brain-doors.
 As my daughter, Jamie, has said–I poop books.
+(Not commentary on their quality, I assure you.)
 I hope that’s always so.

 And today is Christofer’s birthday.

 Thunk, right in the middle of all the excitement, there it is.
 Of course, it’s no surprise.
 It didn’t sneak up on me.
 As it usually happens, there was a week of threatened rumbling on my horizon, but nothing to fear.
 Just a storm.
 Another storm.
 It would pass.